caronc/pynzbget/README.md

 with versions 12 and 11 as well.

 * It contains a built in meta tag parser to extract content from NZB-Files.
-   _Note: This can only happen if lxml is installed on your system_
+   _Note: This can only happen if lxml is installed on your system_.
 * It can preform very basic obfuscation support on filenames that can not be interpreted.
 * It creates a common SQLite database (optionally) to additionally write